 Step 1: Choose a Name and then a Domain Name

 Choosing a name for your food blog is a really important stating point – and something we found took a long time.
-We spent literally hours brainstorming ideas!
-Have a think about words which describe you, your cooking, your personality, the aims of your food blog etc. Eventually you will narrow it down to one or two possible contenders.
-Our advice?
+We literally spent hours brainstorming ideas!
+Have a think about words which describe you, your cooking, your personality, the aims of your food blog etc. Eventually you will narrow it down to one or two possibilities.
 Once you hit upon the name that you think works for you, write it down, put it in a drawer and come back to it later in the week.
 Some of our early ideas, formed at the end of a long evening, didn’t seem quite as good in the cold light of day!

-Next, you need to buy the corresponding domain name.
-We wanted to launch our website with a professional URL (as opposed to a free domain, such as onceuponafoodblog.wordpress.com).
-We used the domain checker on godaddy.com as this allowed us to check whether our chosen domain was available.
+Next, you need to buy the domain name.
+We wanted to launch our website with a professional domain (as opposed to a free domain, such as onceuponafoodblog.wordpress.com).
+We used the domain checker on GoDaddy to see whether our chosen domain was available.

-We purchased a number of different domain endings so that people would be able to find our site easily such as onceuponafoodblog.org and onceuponafoodblog.co.uk and set these to automatically send you to our website (a very easy thing to do through the godaddy.com control panel).
+We purchased a number of different domain endings, such as onceuponafoodblog.com and onceuponafoodblog.co.uk, so that people would be able to find our site easily.
+We set these to automatically send you to our website (a very easy thing to do through the GoDaddy control panel).
 We also paid a little bit extra for Domain Privacy, which prevents other people being able to see our home address and contact details.

 Step 2: Find a quality webhosting company

-This is the space where your website is stored.
-Like buying a domain name, there are so many companies which can host your website.
-Having read dozens of reviews, we settled on InMotion Hosting.
-Their prices are great, they receive excellent reviews on the speed at which your website will load, and we have always found their customer support to be excellent (very important!).
+Having read dozens of reviews we settled on a company called InMotion Hosting.
+Their prices are great, they receive excellent reviews, your website will load quickly, and we have always found their customer support to be excellent (very important!).
 You even get a domain name thrown in for free when you sign up with them.
 They guided us through the whole setting up process, which took a matter of minutes.

 Don’t pay for more hosting than you need.
 We went with their ‘Launch’ package.
 Until you get thousands of visitors per day to your site a basic package should be more than adequate.